opengeospatial/ets-gpkg10/README.md

 for more information, including the API documentation.

 ### How to run the tests
-There are several options for executing the test suite.

-#### 1. OGC test harness

-Use [TEAM Engine](https://github.com/opengeospatial/teamengine), the official OGC test harness.
-The latest test suite release are usually available at the [beta testing facility](http://cite.opengeospatial.org/te2/).
-You can also [build and deploy](https://github.com/opengeospatial/teamengine) the test harness yourself and use a local installation.
+The test suite is built using [Apache Maven v3](https://maven.apache.org/).
+The options for running the suite are summarized below.

-#### 2. Integrated development environment (IDE)
+#### 1. Integrated development environment (IDE)

 Use a Java IDE such as Eclipse, NetBeans, or IntelliJ.
 Clone the repository and build the project.